 One of the reasons S&OP is so important is aligning demand and supply.
-So for wholesalers is it missing a vitally important element.
-Inventory – specifically management and optimisation.
+So for wholesalers is it missing a vitally important element: Inventory – specifically, inventory management and optimization.

-Inventory management / optimisation is critical: firstly, it ensures product availability and high service levels.
+Inventory management / optimization is critical: firstly, it ensures product availability and high service levels.
 Secondly it prevents tying up working capital (CASH) in stock.

 Inventory management is the business process responsible for ordering, managing, storing and moving inventory.
 It’s supervising the flow of goods from manufacturers to warehouses and onward to the sales channel.